-A safe environment; Shelter; food; clothing; education; holidays; days out; playrooms; playgrounds with play equipment; chapel for Mass.
+A safe environment; Shelter; food; clothing; education; holidays; days out; playrooms; playgrounds with play equipment; chapel for Mass, and the facility to care for any child that was sick.
+Smyllum also had its own farm.

 ii.
 Did the establishment care for children of both sexes?